What is S.A.V.E?

 - Applications are accepted throughout the year.

-- Applications should be submitted to the program manager for which a scholarship is being requested.
+- Completed applications should be submitted to the program manager for which a scholarship is being requested.
+Incomplete applications will not be reviewed.

 - Applications are reviewed monthly.
 Applicants will be contacted with an award decision within one month of submitting a complete application.